El-Shenawy/waffarha_flutter_challenge/README.md

 If you find a bug or have a feature request, please submit an issue on the GitHub repository.
 Pull requests are also welcome!

 Credits
-This app was developed by Application as part of a job application process.
+This app was developed by Ahmed El-Shenawy as part of a job application process.